Google Penalty Recovery Made Easy: A Complete Guide to Regaining Your Rankings

 Google Manual Penalties

-Manual penalties are imposed by human staff after manually reviewing a website.
-The same rules and guidelines that are followed in algorithmic penalties are also followed here.
-Some major manual penalties are:
+Manual penalties are imposed by Google’s human reviewers after manually inspecting a website.
+These penalties typically follow the same guidelines as algorithmic penalties.
+Common manual penalties include:

 How to Check Google Penalty on Your Website

 Without identifying the specific cause of why your website has been penalized, you can take recovery actions correctly.
-Here’re some best possible ways you can follow to check if there is a Google penalty on your website.
+Here are some best possible ways you can follow to check if there is a Google penalty on your website.

 Step 01: Visit Google Search Console